 Grocery Shopping on a Budget FAQ

-Sam’s club is a grocery store that sells items in bulk, direct to the consumer.
+Sam’s Club is a grocery store that sells items in bulk, direct to the consumer.
 Consumers save by buying multiples of the same item.

-Canadians can save money on groceries by meal planning, and only buy what they need.
-If the consumer has a larger family, a store that sells in bulk, such as Costco, may be a better choice to save money.
+Canadians can save money on groceries by meal planning and only buy what they need.
+If the consumer has a larger family, a store that sells in bulk, such as Costco, maybe a better choice to save money.

-The best way for consumers to save money on groceries is to start by planning meals, one week in advance.
+The best way for consumers to save money on groceries is to start by planning meals one week in advance.
 Consumers can then buy the ingredients for the week, cook their meals, perhaps on a weekend, and consume the food in the coming days.

 I like that you pointed out that having a detailed list when you do your grocery would help you to make sure that you won’t go off track.
 My husband and I are planning to find a nearby grocery store here in our new place because we want to buy all the supplies that we need for two weeks to keep everything in budget.
 Since we have to consider making sure that we won’t forget all the essential items to buy, we will do all your tips.